yuvraj99776600/label-studio/docs/source/guide/export.md

 ### Export timeout in Community Edition

+Exports from the Community Edition UI are generated **synchronously** as part of the request.
+Community Edition keeps deployment simple and does not run background export workers by default.
+Label Studio Enterprise supports background workers for asynchronous snapshot exports, which is better suited for large-scale projects.
+For large projects, the community's export can take longer than the timeout configured in your reverse proxy or ingress (often around **90 seconds**), which can result in 502/504 errors or an export timeout.

+If you hit this limitation, you can still export your data using one of these options:

-If the export times out, see how to [export snapshots using the SDK](https://labelstud.io/sdk/project.html#label_studio_sdk.project.Project.export_snapshot_create) or [API](#Export-snapshots-using-the-Snapshot-API).
-You can also use a [console command](#Export-using-console-command) to export your project.
-For more information, see the following section.
+- **Export snapshots using the SDK**: See how to [export snapshots using the SDK](https://labelstud.io/sdk/project.html#label_studio_sdk.project.Project.export_snapshot_create) or via the [Snapshot API](#Export-snapshots-using-the-Snapshot-API).
+- **Export using the console command**: Use the [console command](#Export-using-console-command) to export your project directly from the machine running Label Studio.
+- **Export in the UI at scale**: Label Studio Enterprise includes **background snapshot exports** in the UI for large datasets (see [Export snapshots using the UI](#Export-snapshots-using-the-UI)).

 ### Export using console command